 Tenor provides official SDKs in three languages: TypeScript, Python, and Go.
-Each SDK supports two modes of operation: local evaluation (contract runs in your process) and remote API calls (contract runs on the hosted platform).
+Each SDK supports local evaluation: the contract runs in your process with no network calls, no API key, and no platform dependency.
 The SDKs share a conformance test suite that guarantees identical evaluation behavior across all three.

 Available SDKs